Last Updated on August 31, 2023 by

-We’ve researched and created this 14 step guide, a detailed list of Blue Tint V2 inconsistencies to spot.
-This guide will reveal the fake Yeezy Boost 350 V2 Blue Tint indicators you need to analyse.
+This guide reveals the fake Yeezy Boost 350 V2 Blue Tint indicators you need to analyse.

-Using the barcode scanner, you can scan the Yeezy Bost and compare it to other Blue Tint 350 V2’s available, ideally you are looking to match the unique barcode code to a genuine Blue Tint sneaker release barcode.
+Scan the barcode of your Yeezys.
+Compare it to other Blue Tint 350 V2’s available.
+Look to match the unique barcode code to a genuine Blue Tint sneaker release barcode.

-Once you’ve downloaded the Legit Check App, tap on the scan function and bring the barcode into focus.
-Allow the app to scan the barcode and take a look at the results.
+Get the Legit Check App.
+Tap on the scan function.
+Bring the barcode into focus.
+Allow the app to scan the barcode.
+Take a look at the results.

 This is the first step to ensuring you have a real pair, but the test is not always foolproof.